-I’m a Comparative Literature major with a certificate in Humanistic Studies.
+I’m a Comparative Literature concentrator pursuing a certificate in Humanistic Studies.

 Role(s) held in the Humanistic Studies Program: